lucia2007/tennis_buddies/TESTING.md

 Lines > 80, other minor errors     |  many different files, mostly python   | I shortened most of the lines in python files, except for those where I felt the readability of the code would suffer if the code were split to numerous lines |[74fed1e](https://github.com/lucia2007/tennis_buddies/commit/74fed1e47c47c90f3a9fba0e81a5891acb64d383)
 | When I made a booking at a future date, but the time has passed, I would get a warning about booking in the past. |  views.py bookings   | I had to change the condition check for time in the past |[9aa7a16](https://github.com/lucia2007/tennis_buddies/commit/9aa7a160ba0560cb9ccf5e625de5b3cc1f76c078)
 | Staff tab was highlighted even when I was on bookings/list/own |  header.html   | I had to change the condition to look for the url path and not for url_name |[525c0fd](https://github.com/lucia2007/tennis_buddies/commit/525c0fdfededbb510e0223c77aeb22f88d6a0ee1)

+The last few commits contain minor bug fixes, usually for broken links, or images not displaying.
+They always have "Bug-fix" in the name of the commit.

 [Back to top](#testing)